WAdama/nas_vol_info/README.md

 # nas_vol_info.sh
 Bash script for PRTG by Paessler to monitor an entire volume on your Synology NAS

+##Prerequisites

+Be sure you have set correct logon values for SSH in your device.

+I personally use "Login via private key" with special user for monitoring which also may use sudo without a password.

+#Installing

 Place the script to /var/prtg/scriptsxml on your Synology NAS.

 In PRTG create under your device which represents your Synology a SSH custom advanced senor.
-Be sure you have set correct logon values for SSH in your device.

-I personally use "Login via private key" with special user for monitoring which also may use sudo without a password.

 Choose under "Script" this script and enter under "Parameters" the name of the volume you want to monitor: e.g. volume1.